 A7 Lochhead Limited had a turbine restricted from full capacity whilst awaiting a spare part which impacted generation in the period.
-The turbine manufacturer has made the company whole for 100% of the associated losses which have now been received.
+The turbine manufacturer has compensated the company for 100% of the associated losses.

 Ongoing actions:

 The following activities are ongoing, but the benefits cannot yet be fully quantified: